RonIovine/pshell/README.md

 Remote Procedure Call (RPC) mechanism.

-The control API can function as a simple control plane IPC mechanism for inter-process control.
+The control API can function as a simple control plane IPC mechanism for inter-process communication and control.
 If all process control is implemented as a collection of pshell commands, a user can get a programmatic IPC mechanism along with manual CLI/Shell access via the same code base.
 There is no need to write separate code for CLI/Shell processing and control/message event processing.
-All inter-process control can then be driven and tested manually via one of the client programs (pshell or pshellAggregator).
+All inter-process control can then be driven and tested manually via one of the interactive client programs (pshell or pshellAggregator).

-The control API supports both unicast and multicast messaging paradigms.
+The control API supports both unicast and 'multicast' (not true subscriber based multicast like IGMP, it's more like sender based aggregated unicast)  messaging paradigms.
 It also supports messaging to broadcast pshell servers (i.e. UDP server running at a subnet broadcast address, e.g. x.y.z.255).